 Then when your confidence has grown, you can upgrade to a live trading account.
 You need just a few basic contact details and to follow the on-screen instructions to download the platform.

 Demo account reviews have been very positive.
-Once you have signed in, you will find access to a multitude of trading tools and financial instruments, while customising the interface is quick and easy.
+Once you have signed in, you will find access to a multitude of trading tools and financial instruments, while customizing the interface is quick and easy.

-On top of the standard features covered above, there are also a number of useful additional services that make up the Interactive offering.
+On top of the standard features covered above, several useful additional services make up the Interactive offering.
 Some of the most beneficial include: